India's acid victims hope for new life after court orders free treatment

 Like many of India's acid victims, she was shunned due to her disfigurement and struggled to pay for the multiple reconstructive surgeries she needed - leaving her despondent and with little will to live.

-But a recent ruling by country's top court could be a game changer for victims like Saa - providing them with free medical treatment and specifying a minimum compensation of 300,000 rupees ($4,800).
+But a recent ruling by country's top court could be a game changer for victims like Saa - providing them with free medical treatment and specifying a minimum compensation of 300,000 rupees (3,279 pounds).

 "I was devastated by the acid attack.
 I did not want to live any more.
 My life was shattered.
 I cannot describe the pain and suffering I endured," said Saa, now 22.